ejmastnak/ejmastnak.com/content/tutorials/vim-latex/pdf-reader/index.md

 {{< details summary="You *might* also have success using Zathura on macOS..." >}}
 ...thanks to the Homebrew formula provided by [`homebrew-zathura` project](https://github.com/zegervdv/homebrew-zathura) and the instructions in `:help vimtex-faq-zathura-macos`.
-I've personally managed to get Zathura and VimTeX working on an Intel MacBook Pro (and have included a section at the end of this article explaining how), but many VimTeX users have reported issues following the same produced I used, particularly with Apple Silicon Macs.
+I've personally managed to get Zathura and VimTeX working on an Intel MacBook Pro (and have included a section at the end of this article explaining how), but many VimTeX users have reported issues following the same procedure I used, particularly with Apple Silicon Macs.

 TLDR: Zathura *might* work on macOS, but seems to be very finicky; unless you really know your way around Homebrew and macOS you should probably use Skim, which should "just work".